It is surprising how little effort often goes into measuring closed won deals.

 The Closed Won by Campaign chart tells us this.
 It shows the revenue arising from each marketing Campaign.

 The Spring Trade Show and User Conferences were the two marketing campaigns that yielded the most closed won revenue.

 This means the chart is an important tool for gathering the information that will influence future marketing and business development strategy.
 It gives great insight into the campaigns that we should continue, expand or stop.

 Remember that the lead management and conversion process is critical here.
 If Leads convert without creating an Opportunity, then potentially the data for this valuable metric is lost.

 Review this blog post for advice on lead management and conversion steps including downloadable process diagrams.

 8. Key Sales Metrics for Closed Won Deals

-These metrics are powerful ways of assessing the quality of the sales pipeline.
-In particular they help salespeople and managers identify deals that have a high risk of slipping from one month to the next.
+They give us insight on the quality of the pipeline and help identify deals that have a high risk of slipping from one month to the next.

 - Number of Close Date month extensions.

 Let’s say that on average, won deals had slipped from one month to another 1.5 times whilst they were still in the pipeline.